Archdiocese of Mobile: 1859 to 1896

 After Portier died in 1859, Pope Pius IX named John Quinlan as the second bishop of Mobile.
 When he took office, the Catholic population of Alabama was approximately 10,000.
 Unlike many other states, there were few immigrant Catholics in Alabama.
 In 1860, Quinlan traveled to Ireland, France and Rome, hoping to raise funds and recruit more priests for the diocese.
-During the American Civil War, several priests from the diocese served as chaplains for the Confederate States Army.
+During the American Civil War of the early 1860s, several priests from the diocese served as chaplains for the Confederate States Army.
 Quinlan himself was a strong supporter of the Confederacy.
 In 1861, several Sisters of Charity travelled to Pensacola, Florida, to work in a military hospital there.
 When Mobile was occupied by the Union Army in 1865, Catholic churches and facilities did not suffer any damage.
 Quinlan died in 1883.

-The third bishop of Mobile was Dominic Manucy, named by Pope Leo XIII in January 1884.
+The third bishop of Mobile was Dominic Manucy, nominated in January 1884.
 However, he resigned in September 1884 due to poor health.
-The pope then appointed Jeremiah O'Sullivan.
+Jeremiah O'Sullivan was his successor.
 O'Sullivan was successful in restoring the financial status of the diocese.
 He also established several new churches, chapels, and schools, and oversaw the addition of two towers to the Cathedral of the Immaculate Conception.
 O'Sullivan died in 1896.